mlabuda2/nf-tower-docs/docs/compute-envs/lsf.md

 ---
-title: IBM LSF
-headline: 'IBM LSF Compute Environment'
 description: 'Step-by-step instructions to set up IBM LSF for Nextflow Tower.'
 ---

 ## Overview

-[IBM Spectrum LSF](https://www.ibm.com/products/hpc-workload-management/details) is an IBM workload management solution that for HPC.
+[IBM Spectrum LSF](https://www.ibm.com/products/hpc-workload-management/details) is an IBM workload management solution for HPC.
 LSF aims to enhance user and administrator experience, reliability and performance at scale.

-!!! note
-    This feature enables Tower to connect to remote cloud or on-premise clusters and launch pipelines.
+Tower streamlines the deployment of Nextflow pipelines into both cloud-based and on-prem LSF clusters.

 ## Requirements

-To launch pipelines into a LSF managed cluster from Tower, the following requirements must to be fulfilled:
+To launch pipelines into an **LSF** cluster from Tower, the following requirements must be satisfied:

 * The cluster should be reachable via an SSH connection using an SSH key.
 * The cluster should allow outbound connections to the Tower web service.